tokenized/docs/example-movie-tickets.md

 ![Candy Bar Settlement](https://raw.githubusercontent.com/tokenized/docs/master/images/candy-bar-settlement.svg?sanitize=true "Candy Bar Settlement") {.frame .centered .padded}

 When Alice goes to the candy bar, she grabs her combo and heads to the checkout.
 It scans her items and aks Alice how she would like to pay.
-She selects the 'Pre-Purchased' option to use her coupon she purchased earlier with the tickets.
+She selects the 'Pre-Purchased' option to use the coupon she purchased earlier with the tickets.

-The cinema then provides Alice with a template Transfer action including the receipt address and sends it to her wallet (QR code, NFC, etc.).
+The cinema provides Alice with a template Transfer action including a receiving address and transfer action.
+This is delivered via NFC to her mobile device.

 ![Candy Bar Pre-Paid Item Transfer](https://raw.githubusercontent.com/tokenized/docs/master/images/candy-bar-pre-paid-transfer-template.svg?sanitize=true "Candy Bar Pre-Paid Item Transfer") {.frame .centered .padded}

-Her wallet completes the signature and broadcasts the Transfer action to the Bitcoin SV network.
+Her wallet selects a cash input to pay for the transaction, creates the change output, then signs and broadcasts the Transfer action onto the Bitcoin SV network.

 ![Final Candy Bar Pre-Paid Item Transfer](https://raw.githubusercontent.com/tokenized/docs/master/images/candy-bar-pre-paid-transfer-final.svg?sanitize=true "Final Candy Bar Pre-Paid Item Transfer") {.frame .centered .padded}